Marble Collegiate Church

 New York, New York Collegiate Church Corporation 21,000 sf

-Marble Collegiate Church selected Helpern Architects to restore, renovate, and modernize “America’s Hometown Church,” a multi-phase, multi-million project whose first phase is now nearing completion.
+Marble Collegiate Church selected Helpern Architects to restore, renovate, and modernize “America’s Hometown Church,” a multi-phase, multi-million project.
 The 21,000-sf landmarked church – constructed in 1854 on Fifth Avenue just beyond the limits of the growing city – is of early Romanesque Revival style with Gothic trim.
 Its façade is of Tuckahoe marble, which gives the church its name.

-Helpern’s interventions on the roof and the storied interior will increase the longevity of the structure and décor without changing historic elements.
-This current work also reorganizes and enlarges the underused Concourse level, adding a new chapel and event space beneath the Sanctuary.
+Helpern’s interventions on the roof and the storied interior increased the longevity of the structure and décor without changing historic elements.
+This work also reorganized and enlarged the underused Concourse level, adding a new chapel and event space beneath the Sanctuary.